hanneskod/readme-tester/README.md

 ### Creating a default example context

-If you want every example in a readme to extend from a base context you can use the `exampleContext` annotation as in the following example.
+If you want every example in a readme to include a base context you can use the `exampleContext` annotation as in the following example.

 <!-- @exampleContext -->